tarlepp/symfony-flex-backend/doc/SPEED_UP_DOCKER_COMPOSE.md

 # What is this?

-This document contains information about how you can speed up docker-compose usage in development stage.
+This document contains information about how you can speed up Docker Engine usage in development stage.

 ## Table of Contents